My Gaming History

 .
 Just before leaving Japan my wife and I finally had a weekend off which allowed us to go along to one of the regular games days run by members of the Japan International Gamers Guild (JIGG).
 There I had the chance to convince my wife to play a couple of games I'd read about on BGG.
 One game of Arkham Horror

-and one game of Fury of Dracula
+and one game of Fury of Dracula (second edition)

 later our designer board gaming life began.
 Just before leaving Japan we bought a bunch of small games including Lost Cities

 (which continues to be a favourite of ours).

 2008 through 2011 has been dominated by board gaming for my wife and I as it's been the more accessible form of gaming in the absence of a good D&D group.
 Attending the Australian Games Expo and Gen Con Oz in 2008 both really broadened the range of board games we'd experienced (not to mention the size of our collection).

 My Gaming Present

 These days I'm a gamer who'll play most anything (if I have the time) but I'm not really that competitive.
 The social side of gaming is much more important to me than my win-loss record.
 That's probably why co-op games and role-playing games appeal to me so much.

 I am one of the founders of The Boardgamers